This post about Domains is second in a series about Building Your Site with WordPress.

 Your website is normally a digital property you own and control completely.
 It’s a website, a blog, forum, podcast, or possibly a video channel you use to promote your stuff.
 You are the king of the castle.
 You invest in the infrastructure.
 You call the shots.
 You’re responsible for the results.

 Ditto for sites that offer free hosting, WordPress.com or other free blogs, etc. These sites make money by showing ads to the people who come to your site.
-You don’t have too much to say about they show.
+You don’t have too much to say about the ads they show.
 They could even show an ad for your competition.

 The reasons to own your own web properties are obvious, right?